stratosphereips/StratosphereLinuxIPS/docs/installation.md

 	docker run -it --rm --net=host -v ../dataset/:/StratosphereLinuxIPS/dataset slips ./slips.py -c slips.conf -f dataset/some-pcap-file.pcap

+Note that some GPUs don't support tensorflow in docker which may cause "Illegal instruction" errors when running slips.

+To fix this you can disable all machine learning based modules when running Slips in docker, or run Slips locally.

 ## Installing Slips in your own computer.

 Slips is dependent on three major elements: